-Global Alliance Releases Groundbreaking Assessment of True Cost Accounting On Six Beacons of Hope
+Global Alliance Releases True Cost Accounting Assessment of Six Beacons of Hope

 New Report Shows Significant Positive Impacts of ‘True Cost” Policy on Diverse Group of Food Producers and Organizations